katemekechuk/transcendence_theorems_for_arithmetic_gevrey_series/README.md

 When they are completed, the following items will be added to the repository:
 1. A final paper

+Update (09/17/2023): Paper currently being written and expected to be finished in December 2023

 I may also add my notes from the project.